RYSKZ/obsidian-monokai-pro/README.md

 ---

 Monokai Pro port for Obsidian
-This is my first themeever, I tried to balance it between being fancy and not distracting the user
+This is my first theme, I tried to balance it between being fancy and not distracting the user

 It's Based on: